owentemple/TED-talks/README.md

 ##### What You Say
 Achievement Words
  - win, success, better

 Power Words
  - superior, bully

 ##### How You Say It
-Sad WOrds in 2nd Quarter
+Sad Words in 2nd Quarter
  - crying, grief, sad

 Positive Emotion Change from Q1 to Q4

 "We" Words
  - we, us, our

 “I” Words
  - me, mine, I